quasilyte/quasisolar-mission/docs/gameplay_notes.md

 A new base starts with a 1st level and no garrison.

+## Wandering Units

+Player is not the only force in the galaxy that moves from one star system to another.

+There are different fleets that may roam the space:

+* Unique groups (related to random encounters)
+* Star base patrols
+* Task force
+* Free roam group

+Unique group could resolve into a battle or an ally.
+Most of the time they're bosses that the player can fight to get the reward.

+Star base patrols are units that fly between the star systems that are located in the vicinity of that base.
+These fleets will attack their enemies, but will not attempt a siege of the other star base.

+Task forces will try to besiege enemy star base.
+They'll either do it, or die.
+If they succeed, they'll return to the base from which they originated.
+If that base is destroyed, they'll try to find the closest allied base; if there are no allied bases, they'll turn into a free roam group.

+A free roam group travels through space without any particular destination.
+Most of the free roam groups belong to scavengers.

+## Scavengers

+Scavengers are local "space pirates".
+They attack weak bases and fleets in attempt to scavenge their resources.

+They don't have own star bases.

+> TODO: explain where and when do they spawn.

 ## Random Events

 There are 2 kinds of random events: